 Prerequisites: An excellent understanding of undergraduate physics, especially Quantum Mechanics.

-Course Materials: The Course Notes will be periodically updated; this document also includes some discussion of background and other references.
-The main textbook is Schwartz’s Quantum Field Theory and the Standard Model.
+Course Materials: The Course Notes also include some discussion of background and other references.
+The main textbook was Schwartz’s Quantum Field Theory and the Standard Model.

-Assignments: There are biweekly problem sets and a take home final / problem set at the end of the course.
+Assignments: There were biweekly problem sets and a take home final / problem set at the end of the course.

 Advanced Particle Physics: AdS/CFT